Skip to main content

 • Inspect Internal Connections (Advanced)

-• For desktops: crack open the case and reseat the RAM and GPU.
-Unplug and replug the power supply cables.
+• For desktops: crack open the case and reseat RAM modules, graphics cards, and power supply cables.

-• Blow out dust bunnies from fans and vents with compressed air.
+• Blow out dust from fans and heatsinks with compressed air—overheating loves to hide in plain sight.

 • Test with Minimal Hardware